It will go away steve if you get the polish and dusters out.

 I am no slave to housework.
 Like to keep up to date with laundry/ironing.
 Keep kitchen, bathrooms clean, vacuum every other day and keep floors mopped (we have a dog & cat).
 When visitors are coming then I blitz!

-Blue45Sapphire my kind of girlgrin
+Blue45Sapphire my kind of girl

 Paid up member of Sluts Club, have been all my adult life, luckily DH was the same.
-As the plaque in my hallway says "Gardening forever, Housework whenever" Cat doesn't mind as long as he's fed & has a cosy place to sleepsmile
+As the plaque in my hallway says "Gardening forever, Housework whenever" Cat doesn't mind as long as he's fed & has a cosy place to sleep

 Jalima1108